Israel upbeat on draft Lebanese demarcation deal, sees gas profit-sharing | Law-Order

 "We have no opposition to an additional Lebanese gas field being developed, from which we would of course receive royalties due us," he said.
 "Such a field would weaken Lebanese dependency on Iran, restrain Hezbollah and bring regional stability."
 The centrist Lapid heads a caretaker government ahead of a Nov 1 election.
 His challenger, conservative ex-Prime Minister Benjamin Netanyahu, has argued the Lebanese deal could benefit Hezbollah, and accused Lapid of evading parliamentary scrutiny.

 Hinting he might overturn the deal if re-elected, Netanyahu tweeted on Sunday: "We will not be bound by this fait accompli."
-Gideon Saar, Lapid's justice minister, acknowledged such deals would generally be brought before the Knesset.
-However, Saar told Kan radio, "there are exceptional cases where - and this requires the agreement of the justice minister - there is exemption from the mandatory submission".
+Israel's defense minister, Benny Gantz, said any final agreement would be brought for review by parliament and called on Netanyahu to refrain from comments that "endanger the deal".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)